Sheffield Innovation Programme

 - Perfermento: Developing a more nutritious and better-tasting soy sauce

 Metallurgy experts in the University of Sheffield’s Materials Science and Engineering Department worked with Sheffield biofermentation company Perfermento to use metal foams to extract unwanted flavours and unhealthy impurities to produce a more nutritious (and delicious!) soy sauce.
-Further information.
+Read the full story.

 - Active Legs: Improving health of those sat for long periods

 A prototype of a digital foot rocker with supporting app which will assist to stimulate leg exercise, increase circulation and improve the health of those who are seated for long periods is in development by Active Legs and multidisciplinary engineering experts from the University of Sheffield.
-Further information.
+Read the story.

 - Paper: Exploring the perceptions of deaf people